Finding Probabilities for Sampling Distributions In Exercises 29–... | Channels for Pearson+

 Sampling Distribution

 A sampling distribution is the probability distribution of a statistic obtained by selecting random samples from a population.
-In this context, it refers to the distribution of sample means for the asthma prevalence across different samples of states.
-Understanding this concept is crucial for determining how sample means behave and how they relate to the population mean.
+It describes how the sample mean varies from sample to sample.
+The Central Limit Theorem states that, for a sufficiently large sample size, the sampling distribution of the sample mean will be approximately normally distributed, regardless of the population's distribution.

 Recommended video: